wolfQK/CheckV-fork/README.md

 * The first viral contig has a direct terminal repeat of 33 bp
 * The second viral contig has an inverted direct terminal repeat of 55 bp
 * The third viral contig has DTR of 20 bp.
-However the 20-bp repeat occurs 11 times on the 14 kb contig, suggesting it is a repetetive element and does not indicate a complete genome and is flagged.
-This will not appear in the quality_summary.tsv output
+However the 20-bp repeat occurs 11 times on the 14 kb contig, suggesting it is a repetetive element rather than a complete genome.
+This contig is flagged and will not appear in the quality_summary.tsv output
 * The fourth viral contig has DTR of 45 bp.
-However 40/45-bp as classified as low complexity by dustmasker (e.g. AAAAA...).
+However 40/45-bp are classified as low complexity by dustmasker (e.g. AAAAA...).
 This will not appear in the quality_summary.tsv output
 * The fifth viral contig has a genome_copies value of 2.10.
 This is calcuated by counting 1 kb sequences across the contig.
 This value suggests the contig represents two of the exact same viral genomes.
 Though rare, it's thought that these can occur due to assembly errors.

 ## Frequently asked questions